VoliJS/NestedLink/linked-controls/README.md

 # Linked Controls

-Reference implementation of linked form controls.
-Can be used as a starting boilerplate for your own controls with inlined validation errors.
+The reference implementation of React form controls using [value links](https://github.com/VoliJS/NestedLink).
+Can be used as is or as a starting boilerplate for your custom controls with inlined validation errors.

-Link can be bound to the any form control consuming `value` and `onChange` props, so linked controls from this package may be used but not really required.
+Link can be bound to the any form control consuming `value` and `onChange` props, so linked controls from this package may be used but are not really required.

 ```javascript
 <input {...$value.props} />